michaelcale/books/books/go/0050-strings/010-finding-strings.md

 ---
-Title: Finding strings inside strings
+Title: Find string in another string
 Search: searching for strings
 Id: 30331
-Score: 1
 ---

 ## Find position of string in another string